Rob Douglas | Lori Cunningham | Ian Newman | Julia Spencer | Carol Riddington | Juliet Armstrong | Pete Donell | Stephanie Kogels

 “I used Makaton with my grandson and that triggered the interest when I learnt the Charity was recruiting a new Chair.
 I enjoy being part of an organisation that makes a positive difference to people’s lives”.

-Vice Chair, Member of the People Committee
+Vice Chair, Member of the People and Governance Committee

 Lori has spent her career working across Digital Strategy, E-commerce, Product Development, Advertising, and Subscriptions.
 She started her career as a Strategy Consultant with Booz Allen in New York and London, advising Media and Telco clients in the early days of Digital.
 She then moved to industry as the VP of Strategy at AOL UK where she helped lead the change from flat rate internet access and deliver widespread Broadband adoption.
 After AOL, she led new business development at Net-a-Porter where she was responsible for developing the Outnet, NAP’s discounted sister.
 She spent the next six years driving Digital transformation in the publishing sector, at Johnston Press and the Telegraph Media Group.
 Following her time in publishing, she was the Chief Digital Officer at Countrywide plc and now is VP of Digital and Business Development at Vodafone Smart Tech.
 Alongside her corporate role she runs an ethical clothing business, Loskey.